Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 I have 2 years of work experience in business development and market research fields across Cloud Security and Information Services industries across Singapore and China.

+I hope you find my portfolio informative.
+Thank you for your time!

 ## Table of Contents

 * About